 - A sure way to get a range of different flavored cheeses on your plate is by choosing cheeses that are made from different types of milk (goat, sheep, cow).

 - Splurge a little when you’re creating a cheese platter, especially when it’s a holiday.
 You want to serve specialty cheeses that you don’t eat regularly.

 *PRO ENTERTAINING TIP: If specialty or artisan cheese isn’t in your budget, especially during the holidays, then ask your guests to contribute by bringing their favorite cheese.
 In my experience, folks get excited about picking out and bringing a favorite or new cheese.
 This will also help introduce you to different cheese varieties that you may not have tried before.

 - If you are serving the cheese as an hors-d’oeuvre, then you should plan on a total of 2-3 ounces of cheese for each person.

 - If the Charcuterie Plate is the main item being served, then you should plan on a total of 4-5 ounces of cheese per person.

 - Don’t crowd the cheese platter, no one wants to feel clumsy because their knuckles are bumping into a cheese while trying to cut the one they want.

 - Separate strong cheeses from more mild ones, you don’t want cheeses to start tasting like each other.

-- Offer many breads and crackers but keep them mild in flavor.
+- Bread and Crackers: Offer slices of bread and crackers but keep them mild in flavor.
 Try to stay away from ones with garlic, seeds or herbs.
 You want the cheese to shine, not the accompaniments.

-- After Dinner, serve with sweet accompaniments like fruit (love Concord grapes), dried fruit, toasted nuts, jams, and honey.
-Or better yet my favorite, Honey Comb.
+- After Dinner, then serve with sweet accompaniments like fruit (love Concord grapes), dried fruit, toasted nuts, jams, and honey.
+Or better yet my favorite, honeycomb.